Kane & Lynch 2: Dog Days

 Kane & Lynch 2: Dog Days is a 2010 third-person shooter video game developed by IO Interactive, published by Square Enix's European branch for Microsoft Windows, PlayStation 3 and Xbox 360.
 It is the sequel to Kane & Lynch: Dead Men.

-The game follows criminals Adam "Kane" Marcus (Brian Bloom) and James Seth Lynch (Jarion Monroe), who reunite in the city of Shanghai, China for an arms deal, having agreed to split the money for their retirement.
-However, when things go wrong, the two quickly find themselves fighting to survive and escape when they become targets of the entire Shanghai underworld.
+The game follows criminals Adam "Kane" Marcus (Brian Bloom) and James Seth Lynch (Jarion Monroe), now the main playable character, who reunite in Shanghai for an arms deal, having agreed to split the money for their retirement.
+When things go wrong, the two quickly find themselves fighting to survive and escape when they become targets of the entire Shanghai underworld.

-Announced in November 2009, the game was described as having a new visual style inspired by documentary films, user-generated content, the visual quality of camcorder footage, with its in-game camerawork being generally inspired by hand-held cinematography.
-The game also employs unprofessional editing and jarring or out of place jump-cuts and/or fast cutting, to make its cutscenes look more unprofessional.
-The camera sometimes falls, when the player dies, and during certain cutscenes.
-According to the press release, every aspect of the game has been designed to deliver a fresh perspective to the words 'intensity' and 'realism'.
-The game also intentionally censors some of its extreme violence and nudity through pixelization.
-A pair of teaser videos accompanying the announcement present computer-generated animation from a distorted surveillance camera perspective.
-Following this, an additional batch of videos with the same style were made.
-Other marketing materials ranged from gameplay showcases to other computer-generated trailers that focused on the game's visual aesthetics.
-Dog Days was presented from Lynch's point of view.
+Announced in November 2009, the game was described as having a new visual style inspired by documentary films, user-generated content, and the visual quality of camcorder footage, with its in-game camerawork being inspired by hand-held cinematography.
+The game also employs unprofessional editing and jarring or out-of-place jump-cuts or fast cutting, to make its cutscenes look more unprofessional.
+The camera sometimes falls, both when the player dies and during certain cutscenes.
+The game also intentionally censors some of its violence and nudity through pixelization.